ThangLe2404/Microarray_ovarian_cancer/README.md

 ## 1. Describe data:
    a)Distribution data analysis
    b) Examine the number of cancer and normal cell samples
-## 2. Plot clustermap to visualize data of gene expression to identify microarray profile:
+## 2. Plot clustermap to visualize data of gene expression (identification microarray profile):
    a) Ovarian Cancer
    b) Normal cell
 ## 3. Split data into training and testing set